Milo1885/Tease-AI/README.md

 # Changelog - Patch 52

+Added @DecideOrgasm() Command - This Command will make the domme decide if and how the user can have an orgasm based on their domme settings.
+This works the same way as @DecideOrgasm.
+When @DecideOrgasm is used, the domme decides if the user will cum, ruin or be denied based on her domme settings.
+Depending on what she decides, @DecideOrgasm will either go to (Orgasm Allow), (Orgasm Ruin) or (Orgasm Deny).

+@DecideOrgasm() allows you to set the GotoLines for allowed, ruined and denied orgasms (specified in that order - Allowed GotoLine first, Ruined GotoLine second and Denied GotoLine third).
+For example:

+     @DecideOrgasm(Allowed to Cum, Made to Ruin, Denied Orgasm) - In this case, if the domme has decided the user can cum, the script will move to (Allowed to Cum).
+If she decides to ruin, it will move to (Made to Ruin).
+And it will move to (Denied Orgasm) is she decides to deny.
+From there the next @Edge-related Command will end with an orgasm, ruined or denial depending on the domme's decision.

+@DecideOrgasm() is extremely useful if you want to have more than one orgasm decision per script.
+This lets you set orgasm decision paths with different tones, such as having different reactions to the orgasm result based on the domme's mood

 Added @Edge() Command - The @Edge() Command is used to indicate the user has been told by the domme to edge, just like @Edge currently does.
 However, @Edge() allows you to put any combination of the following modifiers in parentheses for different results when the user indicates they are on the edge:

      Hold - User will be told to hold it